Comcast/rulio/doc/Manual.md

 #### Conditions

-A rule can include a `condition` clause, which represents a fact query.
+A rule can include a `condition` clause, which can query facts and execute arbitrary code to extend bindings that resulted from the `when` clause event matching.

 A query is a map that specifies a search for facts.
 Roughly speaking, a query consists of fact [patterns](#patterns) along with `and`s,